cosmoproject/cosmoproject.github.io/dsp.md

 This repository comprises a library with [Audio Effects](https://github.com/cosmoproject/cosmo-dsp/tree/master/DSP-Library/Effects) (e.g Reverbs, Delays, Distortion ..).
 If you have experience in writing Csound Patches, you can take one of the [examples](https://github.com/cosmoproject/cosmo-dsp/tree/master/Examples) and modify them.

 A better way to start building your effect instrument is using the [COSMO-Patcher](https://github.com/cosmoproject/cosmo-dsp/tree/master/COSMO-Patcher).
 With this you can define your instrument by simply assigning 'effect arguments' (see List of supported effect UDOs) to the harware controllers.
-A simple Patch looks like this:
+A simple patch looks like this:

     {"COSMO-Patch": {
         "pot0":